krahets/hello-algo/docs-en/chapter_array_and_linkedlist/array.md

 In complex system environments, ensuring the availability of memory space after an array for safe capacity extension becomes challenging.
 Consequently, in most programming languages, **the length of an array is immutable**.

-To expand an array, we need to create a larger array and then copy the elements from the original array.
+To expand an array,  it's necessary to create a larger array and then copy the elements from the original array.
 This operation has a time complexity of $O(n)$ and can be time-consuming for large arrays.
 The code are as follows:

 ```src
 [file]{array}-[class]{}-[func]{extend}